holdtb/NpmModuleAbuseExample/README.md

 ##### Credit

 This entire project is based off [this Medium Post](https://hackernoon.com/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5).
-Credit to it's author, David Gilbertson for all the ideas and even some of the code.
+Credit to it's author, David Gilbertson, for all the ideas and even some of the code.

 ##### What all is here?

-1. A basic React app with some form inputs
+1. A basic React app with some form inputs that we will harvest
-2. A npm module, 'bad_juju', that will house our malicious code
+2. A npm module, 'bad_juju', that will house our malicious code while presenting itself as a useful module
 3. An api to receive the form data

 ##### Running the React Application